Cheapest time to fly to Sydney

 Getting to the city from the airport

 The train from Sydney Airport (SYD) to the city centre takes just 13 minutes.
 Called the Airport Link, the service runs every 10 minutes.
 To ride, you will need an Opal Card, which can be purchased at the stations, Relay or WH Smith.
-Opal cards are also needed to use public buses.
+Opal cards are also needed to use public buses and trams.
 Bus 400 connects to Bondi Junction and Burwood from the airport’s Terminal 1.
 Private shuttle transfers can be organised through Redy2Go at their counter in the arrivals halls of terminals 1 and 2.
 Car hire companies can also be found in Terminal 1.

 Why visit Sydney?